culanomeara/pp5-peaknutrition/README.md

 ### Edit Product

 The Edit product page is available to logged in superusers.
 The Edit option appears below the summary on the products page and product details page.
 When the Edit option is clicked, the user is navigated to the edit product page.
 The page styling and content is exactly the same as the add page.
-The only difference is the form is prefilled out with the content.
+The only difference is the form is pre-filled out with the content.
 The user can then use this form to edit the content and submit the amendments to overwrite the previous content.

 - Edit Product Form